“Our lives are not our own. From womb to tomb, we are bound to others, past and present. And by each crime and every kindness we birth our future.”

 We therapists work to uncover these often hidden strengths of the Self.
 We look at all the protective layers we had to build in order to be safe and peel them back, layer by layer, to discover what is really at our core.
 We find out where our creative forces lie, and how to let go of the obstacles that hold us back.

-The Soul’s Purpose
+The Self’s Purpose

 Training - Theoretical Orientation - Publications